mbuczko/hugsqlx/README.md

 let users = Users::fetch_users(&pool, params!["guest"], |row| { ... }).await?;
 ```

-Parameters need to be passed with =params!= macro due to Rust mechanism which forbids creating a vector of elements of different types.
+Parameters need to be passed with =params!= macro due to Rust "limitation" disallowing vectors with elements of different types.

 ## Query mutation (warning - DANGER ZONE)
 If you know what you're doing, you may also mutate the query right before running.
 Be sure you know what [SQL injections](https://owasp.org/www-community/attacks/SQL_Injection) are and you fully control the content being injected into query.